-For the rest of the week the family works on getting the property ready.
-Then, on Saturday they head back to town and back the same store where the opening scene took place.
+For the rest of the week, the family works on getting the property ready.
+Then, on Saturday they head back to town and back to the same store where the opening scene took place.

 But his father cuts him off and tells him to go outside.

 The judge is confused for a moment and asks if the rug was burnt too, but the father lets him know that it was not.

 The judge then notes that Abner is responsible for the damage to the rug:

 The judge does reduce what he has to pay to the major down to ten bushels of corn.

 But Abner indicates that the Major will never get the corn from him.

 When they get home that evening Abner tells Sarty to go get the oil that they were using earlier in the day to oil the wagon.
 Sarty complies but he's concerned.